spotfiresoftware/spotfire-quickstart/terraform/azure/docs/Setup.md

 ## Install Terraform

-For installing Terraform, we follow Terraform's official procedure: [Hashicorp Terrafom Debian/Ubuntu install](https://www.terraform.io/docs/cli/install/apt.html).
+For installing Terraform, we follow Terraform official procedure: [Hashicorp Terraform Debian/Ubuntu install](https://www.terraform.io/docs/cli/install/apt.html).
 See also [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) for instructions for other OS.

 For your convenience, these are the steps: